 Artists promote the community’s artisanal and artistic spirit while interpreting Riyadh’s wadis’ unique history, heritage, and ecology.

-The Hidden River art trail with more than 100 artworks explores and reimagines traditional craft-based techniques at 5 locations.
+With more than 100 artworks, the Hidden River art trail explores and reimagines traditional craft-based techniques at 5 locations.

 Accessible to all as a platform for small and mid-sized permanent and movable outdoor art pieces programmed as part of the park’s creative experience.

-The Riyadh Icon will usher in the Saudi era to celebrate a global community, one that sparks creativity, igniting an art movement, encouraging self-expression, and creating an inclusive culture.
+The Riyadh Icon will usher in the Saudi era to celebrate a global community that sparks creativity, ignitesan art movement, eencourages self-expression, and createsn inclusive culture.